 View more information and access the Premium Calculator to determine the cost for this coverage: If you elect the 30 day plan, benefits from day 30 to day 90 will be paid on a weekly basis to a maximum of $3,462 under a Short Term Disability policy.
 After 90 days of disability, benefits are paid monthly through a Long Term Disability plan as described above.

 Eligible employees (excludes Temporary) may enroll during their first 90 days of employment or during open enrollment periods for the Gabor Long Term Disability plans.
 Late enrollment can be done outside of these time frames with evidence of insurability.
+New Hires may now enroll electronically using Gabor's Long Term Disability Open Enrollment feature.
+Paper forms will still be accepted for new hires, but electronic enrollment is preferred.
 Enrollment forms are available in the HR Forms Library or from the Gabor Agency.

 This plan is available guaranteed issue (no medical exam required) for new employees during their first 90 days of employment.

 Late enrollment can be done outside of these time frames with evidence of Insurability.
-Enrollment forms are available in the HR Forms Library or from Gabor directly.
+Enrollment forms are required for late enrollees and are available in the HR Forms Library or from Gabor directly.